radman22/vodafone-checkout-flow/README.md

 The codebase consists of following folder structure:
 - **Fixture Folder:** Used for parameterization, the combinations of test data is present in this folder , all the data files used by your tests are stored in this folder
 - **Integrations folder**: Your main code is present in this folder.
 The main TS file that is run by cypress is present in the folder
-- **Page Objects:** The verfication of each page and each page's functionality is tested in a seperatly class and every pages object can be found in this foulder
+- **Page Objects:** The verfication of each page and each page's functionality is tested in a seperatly class and every pages object can be found in this folder

--**Support:** This folder usually contains the commands used in cypress.**Please note that you need index.d.ts to define command on the cypress chainable interface , otherwise it will not pick that command**.In this folder **commands.js** in which all commands are present
+- **Support:** This folder usually contains the commands used in cypress.**Please note that you need index.d.ts to define command on the cypress chainable interface , otherwise it will not pick that command**.In this folder **commands.js** in which all commands are present
--**cypress.env.json:** This is the most important file because it consist of user's senstive data like IBAN and passport number , so it is best to keep this feel out of our test scripts location.
+- **cypress.env.json:** This is the most important file because it consist of user's senstive data like IBAN and passport number , so it is best to keep this feel out of our test scripts location.
--**tsconfig:** This file is used to configure cypress for typescript
+- **tsconfig:** This file is used to configure cypress for typescript